darrylwest/pluggable-webapp/docs/key-management-security.md

 # Droplet Security Procedures

-**The short answer is: Yes, this is a significant security risk.**
+## Overview

+**Start with this premise** _Any secret key or other sensitive customer data stored un-encrypted on disk poses a significant security risk._

+**Here is why...**

 While DigitalOcean's snapshots are private to your account and encrypted at rest on their backend, embedding secret keys directly into the image (and thus, the snapshot) creates several layers of risk.
 The problem isn't with the snapshot feature itself, but with the underlying practice of storing secrets on the filesystem.
 The snapshot simply copies and perpetuates this risk.

-Here’s a detailed breakdown of why it's a security risk and what you should do instead.
+Here’s a detailed breakdown of why it's a security risk.

 ### The Security Risks Explained